dengpilled/exocore/_journal/Abandoned Platform Hopping.md

 ![[Pasted image 20221129004521.png]]

 In what world would you and 3 friends not be able to live inside one of these for 3 weeks just because.
 Just because, you may have committed financial crimes and gotten caught.
-Just because you are doing something that you "shouldn't be" or that certain groups or organizations "reall"
+Just because you are doing something that you "shouldn't be" or that certain groups or organizations "really d"